lantosgyuri/auction-portal/README.md

 # Auction portal
 ##### _A weekend project to implement cool things from cool articles_

-### Sadly the project is currently not maintained.
-_Hope i will have time again in the near future...._
+**Note:** Sadly the project is currently not maintained.
+Hope i will have time again in the near future....

 ### Domain
 - Create auction